Parsedata-2020/spring-oidc-conclave-authentication/README.md

 to match the fully qualified name of the enclave that you use).

-note that conclave only allows one enclave class per gradle module, so whatever custom class you create will have to replace requesthandler (you will have to delete it).
+note that conclave only allows one enclave class per gradle module, so whatever custom class you create will have to replace RequestHandler (you will have to delete it).

-also, Verifierenclave uses avian instead of graalvm because graal does not support nimbus jwt parsing etc that verifierenclave needs to do. avian is deprecated.
+also, VerifierEnclave uses avian instead of GraalVM because Graal does not support nimbus jwt parsing etc that VerifierEnclave needs to do. avian is deprecated.

 ## more stuff:
 high level design/architecture/overview with reasoning: [doc/DESIGN.md](doc/DESIGN.md)